 The program focuses on:

-Starting in January, Engage 2.0 will explicitly incorporate guidance for people using GLP-1 medications — helping them eat in a way that supports muscle, metabolism, and long-term success.
+Engage 2.0 explicitly incorporates guidance for people using GLP-1 medications — helping them eat in a way that supports muscle, metabolism, and long-term success.

 GLP-1 drugs can be powerful tools — but they are not magic, and they are not neutral.

-Medication alone rarely leads to lasting change without behavioral support.
+Medication alone rarely leads to lasting change without behavioral support and education.

 Without education and behavioral support, many people: